 The names of city employees who complained of O’Halloran’s conduct are redacted in the summary for confidentiality.

-O’Halloran, who was officially censured in May, said he was not personally interviewed during the investigation.
+O’Halloran, who was officially censured last week, said he was not personally interviewed during the investigation.

 “The interviewed employees expressed frustration and aggravation that has reportedly led to emotional distress, anxiety and personal offense, stemming from unflattering and accusatory statements and unprofessional behavior attributed to them by Mr. O’Halloran,” the summary says.